List of Kerala Blasters FC coaches

 Kerala Blasters Football Club is an Indian professional football club based in Kochi, Kerala.
 The club was established on 27 May 2014 and competes in the Indian Super League, the top division league of Indian football.
-They play their home matches at the Jawaharlal Nehru Stadium in Kochi with an average attendance of 50000 almost in every season.
+They play their home matches at the Jawaharlal Nehru Stadium in Kochi with the highest average attendance in Indian football every season.
+The club's latest coach was Mikael Stahre until his departure from the club on 16 December 2024.

 Managerial history

-The club's current head coach is Ivan Vukomanović, who took over the charge on 17 June 2021.
-There have been eight permanent, two interim and one caretaker manager for Kerala Blasters since its inception.
-The club's longest-serving manager, in terms of both length of tenure and number of games overseen is former England international David James.
+After the departure of Mikael Stahre in December 2024, the reserve team Head Coach and head of youth development, Tomasz Tchórz, along with assistant coach TG Purushothaman manages the team until a new head is appointed.
+The club's longest-serving manager, in terms of both length of tenure and number of games was Ivan Vukomanović, who departed the club on 26 April 2024 after three seasons in the ISL.

 2014 season

 On 13 August 2014, former England international goalkeeper, David James, was announced as the first head coach of the Blasters and the first marquee player in team history, thus coming in as a player-head coach.
 The Blasters finished at 4th position and qualified for semifinal.
 The Blasters won the first leg at home 3–0.
 During the second leg in Chennai, the Blasters suffered a massive scare.
 Despite entering the second leg with the three goal advantage, Chennaiyin managed to draw the tie level by winning in regular time 3–0 themselves.
 However, in extra-time, the Blasters managed to strike back and score the decisive goal in the 117th minute from Stephen Pearson to win the tie 4–3 and thus enter the final.

 In the final, the Blasters took on Atlético de Kolkata at the DY Patil Stadium in Mumbai.
 Despite holding on for ninety minutes, it was Atlético de Kolkata that came out on top with a Mohammed Rafique goal in the 95th minute earning the Kolkata side the title with a 1–0 victory.